Thinking Fast, Thinking Wrong: Intuitiveness Modulates LLM Counterfactual Reasoning in Policy Evaluation

 Abstract

-arXiv:2604.10511v1 Announce Type: new Abstract: Large language models (LLMs) are increasingly used for causal and counterfactual reasoning, yet their reliability in real-world policy evaluation remains underexplored.
+arXiv:2604.10511v2 Announce Type: replace Abstract: Large language models (LLMs) are increasingly used for causal and counterfactual reasoning, yet their reliability in real-world policy evaluation remains underexplored.
 We construct a benchmark of 40 empirical policy evaluation cases drawn from economics and social science, each grounded in peer-reviewed evidence and classified by intuitiveness -- whether the empirical finding aligns with (obvious), is unclear relative to (ambiguous), or contradicts (counter-intuitive) common prior expectations.
-We evaluate four frontier LLMs across five prompting strategies with 2,400 experimental trials and analyze the results using mixed-effects logistic regression.
-Our findings reveal three key results: (1) a chain-of-thought (CoT) paradox, where chain-of-thought prompting dramatically improves performance on obvious cases but this benefit is nearly eliminated on counter-intuitive ones (interaction OR = 0.053, $p < 0.001$); (2) intuitiveness as the dominant factor, explaining more variance than model choice or prompting strategy (ICC = 0.537); and (3) a knowledge-reasoning dissociation, where citation-based familiarity is unrelated to accuracy ($p = 0.53$), suggesting models possess relevant knowledge but fail to reason with it when findings contradict intuition.
-We frame these results through the lens of dual-process theory (System 1 vs. System 2) and argue that current LLMs' "slow thinking" may be little more than "slow talking" -- they produce the form of deliberative reasoning without the substance.
+We evaluate four frontier LLMs across five prompting strategies with 8,000 experimental trials and analyze the results using mixed-effects logistic regression.
+Our findings reveal three key results: (1) a chain-of-thought (CoT) paradox, where chain-of-thought prompting dramatically improves performance on obvious cases but this benefit is substantially attenuated on counter-intuitive ones (interaction OR = 0.278, $p < 0.001$); (2) intuitiveness as the dominant factor, with case-level variance exceeding that of model choice or prompting strategy (ICC = 0.671); and (3) a knowledge-reasoning dissociation, where citation-based familiarity is unrelated to accuracy ($p = 0.84$), suggesting models possess relevant knowledge but fail to reason with it when findings contradict intuition.
+We frame these results through the lens of dual-process theory (System 1 vs. System 2) and argue that current LLMs' "slow thinking" achieves only partial inhibition of intuitive priors -- producing the form of deliberative reasoning without fully delivering its substance.